-80. During the FBI investigation, which spanned at least eight years, City officials had reason to believe that Watts and his crew were engaged in ongoing criminal activity on the streets-extorting drug dealers and framing citizens for crimes they did not commit-yet City officials took no steps to prevent these abuses from occurring.
+80. During the FBI investigation, which spanned at least eight years, City officials had reason to believe that Watts and his crew were committing ongoing criminal activity on the streets-extorting drug dealers and framing citizens of crimes they did not commit-yet City officials took no steps to prevent these abuses from occurring.